Presentation: Young person with nephrocalcinosis

 - R256 Nephrocalcinosis or nephrolithiasis: This indication can be used to investigate patients with nephrocalcinosis or nephrolithiasis when acquired causes have been excluded.
 This test uses a medium-sized gene panel – which may also be performed via whole exome sequencing (WES) – and multiplex ligation-dependent probe amplification (MLPA), to examine those genes associated with renal tract calcification.

-- R240 Diagnostic testing for known mutation(s): This indication may be suitable if a patient is clinically affected with nephrocalcinosis or nephrolithiasis and has a family member with a known pathogenic or likely pathogenic gene variant.
+- R240 Diagnostic testing for known variant(s): This indication may be suitable if a patient is clinically affected with nephrocalcinosis or nephrolithiasis and has a family member with a known pathogenic or likely pathogenic gene variant.
 In this situation, the laboratory will only test for the known familial variant.

-- R242 Predictive testing for known familial mutation(s): This indication is for a predictive (also known as presymptomatic) test and should be used if an unaffected individual has a family member with a known pathogenic or likely pathogenic variant.
+- R242 Predictive testing for known familial variant(s): This indication is for a predictive (also known as presymptomatic) test and should be used if an unaffected individual has a family member with a known pathogenic or likely pathogenic variant.
 It can only be requested by clinical genetics.

-- You can use your local Genomic Laboratory Hub (GLH) test order and consent (record of discussion) forms.
+- None of the tests outlined above use whole genome sequencing, so you should use your local Genomic Laboratory Hub test order form and consent (record of discussion, or RoD) form.
+You can use your local Genomic Laboratory Hub (GLH) test order and consent (record of discussion) forms.

 Resources